Reducing Leximin Fairness to Utilitarian Optimization: Applications

 Many algorithms for approximating utilitarian welfare are already designed for classes of utilities, which are closed under multiplication by a constant.
 This means that, given such an algorithm for the original utilities $(u_i)_{i \in N}$, we can use it as-is for the utilities $(c_i \cdot u_i)_{i \in N}$.

-\paragraph{Results.} When the utilities are additive, maximizing the utilitarian welfare can be done in polynomial time by greedily giving each item to the agent who values it the most.
-This means, according to Corollary \ref{corollary:reduction-exact-case}, that: \begin{corollary} For additive utilities, a leximin-optimal \dist can be obtained in polynomial time. \end{corollary}
+\paragraph{Results.} When the utilities are additive, it is known that a leximin-optimal solution can be found in polynomial time by introduce variables describing the allocation probability of each agent–item pair, and then solve it using an iterative linear-programming algorithm (e.g., \cite{willson, Ogryczak_2006}).
+However, this result can also be derived independently from our approach, since utilitarian welfare maximization is computationally easy—it can be solved in polynomial time by greedily assigning each item to the agent who values it most.
+Together with Corollary \ref{corollary:reduction-exact-case}: \begin{corollary} For additive utilities, a leximin-optimal \dist can be obtained in polynomial time. \end{corollary}

 When the utilities are submodular, approximating leximin to a factor better than $(1-\frac{1}{e})$ is NP-hard~\cite{kawase_max-min_2020}.\footnote{\citet{kawase_max-min_2020} prove that approximating the egalitarian welfare to a factor better than $(1-\frac{1}{e})$ is NP-hard.
 However, since an $\multApprox$-leximin-approximation is first-and-foremost an $\multApprox$-approximation to the egalitarian welfare, the same hardness result applies to leximin as well.} However, as there is a deterministic $\frac{1}{2}$-approximation algorithm for the utilitarian welfare~\cite{Fisher1978}, by \Cref{thm:maim}: \begin{corollary} For submodular utilities, a $\frac{1}{2}$-leximin-approximation can be found in polynomial time. \end{corollary} There is also a randomized $(1-\frac{1}{e})$-approximation algorithm for the case where utilities are submodular, with high success probability~\cite{vondrak_optimal_2008}.
 Thus, by \Cref{lemma:randomized-solvers}: \begin{corollary} For submodular utilities, a $(1-\frac{1}{e})$-leximin-approximation can be obtained with high probability in polynomial time. \end{corollary}